-In this article we will explain how international removal costs are calculated, why the cost between different removal companies can vary and share some tips to keep your costs as low as possible.
+In this article, we will explain how international removal costs are calculated, why the cost between different removal companies can vary and share some tips so you can keep your costs as low as possible and get the most value out of your investment.

 The costs of International Removals are made up of 3 elements: